gabeluci/gabeluci.github.io/_posts/2018-12-15-better-performance-activedirectory.md

 ## Use `System.DirectoryServices`

-You have much more control over how many network requests are made, and how much data gets retrieved by using `DirectoryEntry` and `DirectorySearcher` directly.
+**You have much more control** over how many network requests are made, and how much data gets retrieved by using `DirectoryEntry` and `DirectorySearcher` directly.
 However, you do need to be careful in how you use them, since it's easy to write code that performs poorly.
 We'll talk about some principals here that really apply to LDAP in general and not just .NET or Active Directory.

 ### If you ask for nothing, you get everything

-`DirectorySearcher` has a property called [`PropertiesToLoad`](https://docs.microsoft.com/en-us/dotnet/api/system.directoryservices.directorysearcher.propertiestoload).
-This is a list of the attributes that you want to retrieve in the search for each object found.
-But here's the trick: **if you don't add anything to the list, it will return *every* attribute** (except constructed attributes).
+LDAP allows you to specify which attributes you want returned for each result returned in a search.
+The `DirectorySearcher` class has a property called [`PropertiesToLoad`](https://docs.microsoft.com/en-us/dotnet/api/system.directoryservices.directorysearcher.propertiestoload) for this.
+But here's the trick: **if you don't specify any attributes, it will return *every* attribute** (except constructed attributes).

 At best this is a slight waste of bandwidth.
 At worst, this can get very expensive.
 For example, if your organization uses the `thumbnailPhoto` attribute to store pictures of everyone (this is what will show up in Outlook, for example), then that can be up to 100kB of data that is returned for every result found, regardless of if you actually use that information.

 You won't really notice anything if you're just searching for one user.
 But if you are, say, building a report of every user object on your domain, then this will add up!

-Here is a simple example of returning the email address of every user on the domain:
+Here is a simple example of returning the email address (and *only* the email address) of every user on the domain:

 ```c#
 public IEnumerable<string> EveryEmailAddress() {